intermine/im-docs/docs/webapp/third-party-tools/gbrowse.rst

 == Loading into GBrowse ==

 To load GFF and FASTA files into a local GBrowse schema you need:
- * a machine with GBrowse, !BioPerl and [http://www.mysql.org MySQL] installed
+ * a machine with GBrowse, BioPerl and [http://www.mysql.org MySQL] installed
  * a 'gbrowse' database present in MySQL (use: `mysqladmin create gbrowse`)
  * set your umask to 0002 (to create files readable to all), which is needed so the the MySQL server can read the files created by the next step
 {{{